algosup/2024-2025-project-2-serious-game-team-6/Manuals/User manual.md

 The player is named Quireo.
 He’s really curious and wants to preserve knowledge and wisdom as much as he can.

 ![image](image/Protagonist.png)
-### hub
+### Hub

 **The spaceship**

 The hub is the first place you will discover when starting a new game.
-This place is the bridge between every zone due to the teleporter allowing you to travel through the map.
+This place is the bridge between every zone due to the teleporter allowing you to travel across the map.
 You will also find a map of the planet and the scientist waiting to analyze your discoveries.

 ![image](image/Hub.png)
-### narrative-lore
+### Narrative-lore

 **Narrative**